Hold My Hand (Lady Gaga song): Live performances

-Gaga sang "Hold My Hand" at the 95th Academy Awards on March 12, 2023.
-She appeared on stage without makeup, in a plain black t-shirt and ripped jeans, and began the performance by stating: "We need a lot of love to walk through this life, and we all need a hero sometimes.
-There's heroes all around us, in unassuming places, but you might find that you can be your own hero even if you feel broken inside."
-She was initially accompanied by merely a piano for the song, before drums and bass joined in after the first chorus.
-The performance was dedicated to the memory of the original Top Guns late director, Tony Scott.
-The Oscars' director Glenn Weiss explained that "Hold My Hand" is very meaningful for Gaga, and she aimed to give an unadorned rendition of the song, "and do it not as an 'Oscar performance', but as her."
-Thania Garcia of Variety felt "Hold My Hand" received a "surprisingly rootsy, rock-band production" and described it as "stripped-down, yet enormously effective".
-USA Todays Melissa Ruggieri noted how Gaga "relied on her mega-vocals in the most affecting performance of the show."
+It was initially reported that Gaga would skip performing the nominated "Hold My Hand" at the 95th Academy Awards due to filming commitments for Joker: Folie à Deux (2024).
+However, on March 12, 2023, the same day of the ceremony, she was confirmed as a last-minute addition to the event schedule.
+Taking the stage without makeup in a plain black shirt and ripped jeans, she introduced the song with a brief monologue about finding heroes in unassuming places.
+She performed the song supported only by piano, with drums and bass joining slowly throughout the track.
+The performance was dedicated to Top Guns late director, Tony Scott.
+Oscars director Glenn Weiss noted that Gaga aimed for an unadorned rendition, "not as an 'Oscar performance', but as her."
+Thania Garcia of Variety stated "Hold My Hand" was a "surprisingly rootsy, rock-band production" that was "stripped-down, yet enormously effective".
+USA Todays Melissa Ruggieri highlighted how Gaga "relied on her mega-vocals", delivering the evening's most emotionally impactful moment.